35 Fun Spring Break Activities and Events in Connecticut

 1. There's no place like home, there's no place like home!
 The Wizard of Oz has come out from behind the curtain for a telling of the timeless story by Frank L. Baum.
 The Downtown Cabaret Theater has shows from April 11 to May 17.

 2. Learn about an ancient culture credited with amazing architecture, their use of mathematics, and their own calendar.
 The Connecticut Science Center's exhibit Maya: Hidden Worlds Revealed will be on display showing off over two hundred artifacts as well as many hands-on activities.

-3. Hartford's spring break starts a week earlier than most other counties in the state—keep first- through sixth-graders busy at a Vacation Exploration Camp.
-Each day at the camp explores a different theme, from music-themed coding to the Amazon rainforest.
+3. Hartford's spring break starts a week earlier than most other counties in the state—keep first- through sixth-graders busy at Connecticut Science Center's Vacation Exploration Camp.
+Each day at the camp explores a different STEM related theme.

 RELATED: Connecticut Day Trips Guide

 Bask in spring at the Daffodil Festival at Laurel Ridge Farm.
 Photo by Psyberartist/CC BY 2.0

 6. Bring your mitts and order some popcorn to cheer on Connecticut's newest minor league baseball team, the Hartford Yard Goats—opening day is April 9!

 8. Children 8 and up can learn how to sew at the Fairfield Museum Sewing and Embellishment Workshop.
 Children will learn basic stitches, and how to embellish with appliques and more.